IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/creating_an_ifc_model.rst

 .. image:: create-project.png

-For convenience, this IFC project by default defines length, area, and volume units, and assumes you'll be working with both 2D and 3D geoemtry.

 In the top right **Outliner** panel, you will see a hierarchy of spaces that has been automatically created for you.
 This hierarchy is known is the **Spatial Tree**.
-The Camera, Cube, and Light by default come with a fresh new Blender session, and are not part of your IFC project.
+The Camera, Cube, and Light come with a fresh new Blender session by default, and are not part of your IFC project.

 .. image:: default-spatial-tree.png